Chan-Bill/wiki-pdf-gen/README.md

 ## Contents
 - [Requirements](#requirements)
-- How to use the app?
+- How to use & run the app?
   1. [Manually Building](#build)
   2. [Using Executable](#using-executable)
 - [Issues](#issues)